Gold Resource (NYSE:GORO) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com started coverage on shares of Gold Resource (NYSE:GORO – Free Report) in a research report report published on Sunday morning.
+StockNews.com began coverage on shares of Gold Resource (NYSE:GORO – Free Report) in a report issued on Monday morning.
 The firm issued a sell rating on the stock.

-Separately, HC Wainwright lowered their price target on shares of Gold Resource from $1.75 to $1.50 and set a buy rating for the company in a research report on Friday, March 15th.
+Separately, HC Wainwright dropped their target price on shares of Gold Resource from $1.75 to $1.50 and set a buy rating for the company in a report on Friday, March 15th.

 Gold Resource Stock Performance